flatbill/eleventy-netlify-boilerplate/posts/devHelpAug2020.md

 https://www.freecodecamp.org/news/constant-confusion-why-i-still-use-javascript-function-statements-984ece0b72fd/
 8:54:49 AM: Different functions path detected, going to use the one specified in the Netlify configuration file: 'functions' versus '' in the Netlify UI

-1. Create new function in netlify-faunadb-example2/functions/ folder
+1. Create new function in netlify-faunadb-example2/functions/ folder   !! make sure you name it with .js on the end !!
 2. add function definition & export to: netlify-faunadb-example2/src/utils/   (func define. export at the bottom)